tidyverse/tidyverse.org/content/blog/dplyr-backends/index.md

     </div>

 Thanks to [Mark Fairbanks](https://github.com/markfairbanks), dtplyr has also gained it's first translation of a tidyr function: `pivot_wider()`, which is translated to [`dcast()`](https://Rdatatable.gitlab.io/data.table/reference/dcast.data.table.html).
-You can expect more tidyr translations in the next release!
+You can expect more tidyr translations in the next release 😄.

-I also took this as an opportunity to thoroughly refresh the documentation so that all translated verbs now have [their own help pages](https://dtplyr.tidyverse.org/reference/index.html) that briefly describes how the translation works.
+I also took this as an opportunity to thoroughly refresh the documentation so that all translated verbs now have [their own help pages](https://dtplyr.tidyverse.org/reference/index.html) that briefly describe how the translation works.
 You can read about the other minor improvements and bug fixes in the [release notes](https://github.com/tidyverse/dtplyr/releases/tag/v1.1.0).

 ## dbplyr 2.1.0

 [dbplyr](https://dbplyr.tidyverse.org) translates dplyr pipelines to their SQL equivalents.
 If you're new to using dplyr and SQL together, I highly recommend Ireve Steve's rstudio::global() talk [\"The dynamic duo: SQL and R](https://rstudio.com/resources/rstudioglobal-2021/the-dynamic-duo-sql-and-r/).
-It discusses why you might want to use dbplyr to generate SQL *and* why you should still learn SQL.
+It discusses why you might want to use dbplyr to generate SQL **and** why you should still learn SQL.

 The biggest change to this release is the addition of many translations for tidyr verbs like [`pivot_longer()`](https://dbplyr.tidyverse.org/reference/pivot_longer.tbl_lazy.html), [`pivot_wider()`](https://dbplyr.tidyverse.org/reference/pivot_wider.tbl_lazy.html), [`complete()`](https://dbplyr.tidyverse.org/reference/complete.tbl_lazy.html), and [`replace_na()`](https://dbplyr.tidyverse.org/reference/replace_na.tbl_lazy.html).
 These were contributed by [Maximilian Girlich](https://github.com/mgirlich), and in recognition of his sustained and substantial contributions to the package, he has been added as a package author.

-This release also includes major improvements to [`across()`](https://dplyr.tidyverse.org/reference/across.html) translation, including translation of formulas (like dtplyr, [`across()`](https://dplyr.tidyverse.org/reference/across.html) can't currently use `where()`, because I don't know of a way to figure out the column types without executing the query).
+This release also includes major improvements to the [`across()`](https://dplyr.tidyverse.org/reference/across.html) translation, including translation of formulas (like dtplyr, [`across()`](https://dplyr.tidyverse.org/reference/across.html) can't currently use `where()`, because I don't know of a way to figure out the column types without executing the query).
 The release also includes a bunch of other minor translation improvements and bug fixes, which you can read about in the [release notes](https://github.com/tidyverse/dbplyr/releases/tag/v2.1.0).

 ## Acknowledgements